aifoS1/GAbustracker/README.md

 # GAbustracker
-Final project for my front end web development (FEWD) course at General Assembly.
+Final project for my front end web development (FEWD Spring 2014) course at General Assembly.

 Using the MTA's SIRI API, I wanted to show how far away buses are from GA NYC campuses.